NolanGC/foldkit-alchemy-starter/README.md

 # WIP - Foldkit+Alchemy Starter

-A small full-stack starter that combines Foldkit and Alchemy for building apps end-to-end with Effect.
+A small full-stack starter (live chat app with channels) that combines Foldkit and Alchemy for building apps end-to-end with Effect.

 Infra stack currently centers around Cloudflare with Neon connected via Hyperdrive for Postgres.